stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 I'm gonna do my own honourable mention and then my proper question.
 My honourable mention is from Silene. [__BEN:__ Oh, fine then.]
-I believe it's pronounced Sílene or Siléne.
-"To the closest dozen.
-How many murders has Trexel committed?" __[slight pause between words]__ *None have been proved!* Next question. __[Ben laughs]__ This is interesting, and I can't remember a lot of this, so I'd be interested to see if Ben knows.
-This is from suspiciouslygay: "to ask the real questions here, where on earth is Trexel's long lost brother?"
+I believe it's pronounced Sílene or Siléne:

+>"To the closest dozen.
+How many murders has Trexel committed?"

+_(slight pause between words)_ *None have been proved!* Next question. __[Ben laughs]__ This is interesting, and I can't remember a lot of this, so I'd be interested to see if Ben knows.
+This is from suspiciouslygay:

+>"to ask the real questions here, where on earth is Trexel's long lost brother?"

 #### BEN

-__[confused]__ Who?
+_(confused)_ Who?

 #### TIM

+Who?

+#### BEN

-Who? [__BEN:__ Who?]
+Who?

+#### TIM

 Do I have a long-lost brother?
 Did I mention I have a long-lost brother?

 #### BEN